-You all LOVED my Copycat Thin Mint Cookies, I thought it would be perfect to share with you all my version of a homemade Tagalong Cookie.
+You all LOVED my Copycat Thin Mint Cookies, I thought it would be perfect to share with you all my version of a Copycat Tagalong Cookie.

 Homemade Tagalong Cookies